k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 - All supported transit methods provide secured SSL/HTTPS access.

-- SAML Fabric & IDP intersections are done using certification and encryption methods.
+- Fabric & IDP interactions are done using certification and encryption methods.
+For more information see [here](/articles/26_fabric_security/09_user_IAM_SAML_fundamentals_and_terms.md)

-- User, their credentials, and their association to roles are not stored at Fabric and by that empowering the organization access control capabilities.
-Note that roles themselves - their definitions and associated permissions are managed by Fabric.
+- User, their credentials, and their association to roles are not stored in Fabric and are only managed by the IDP.
+In that way the organization is responsible for access management while Fabric only implements the roles policies,  based on the IDP group / role authorization definition, and use them to define their associated permissions in Fabric.

 - The credentials, that Fabric uses for querying users' information from LDAP, are encrypted.